pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 ## Are roots precisely identified?

-The roots are somewhere in mutator managed memory.
+The roots are somewhere in mutator-managed memory.
-The GC will need to know the values held in those roots, and possibly will need to update those values if the associated objects are moved in memory.
+The GC will need to know the values held in those roots, and possibly will need to update those values if the referenced objects are moved in memory.

 There are two basic options for root scanning: conservative or precise.

-A *conservative* scan is needed when some of the values on the stack might hold an actual root, but might also hold a false-positive.
+A *conservative* scan is needed when some of the values might hold an actual root, but might also hold a false-positive.

-This arises when, for example, there is not enough type: information available{% sidenote 'avail-types' '"Not available" can mean that that the information is absent; but it can also mean that it is *untrusted*.
+This arises when, for example, there is not enough type information available{% sidenote 'avail-types' '"Not available" can mean that that the information is absent; but it can also mean that it is *untrusted*.
 I discuss this further below.' %}
 to know that a scanned word is meant to be interpreted by the mutator as an object reference.